 You may wish to use a shorter, simpler consent document for certain populations.
 If so, you should explain your rationale in your protocol submission.

 For oral consent, you must provide a script in both languages of the consent information that you (or a translator) will present to participants.

-In some cases, you may wish to employ deception (deliberately withholding information from subject participants) to engage subject participation and/or to collect data not influenced by the participant's knowledge about the research objective.
+In some cases, you may wish to employ deception -- which is the practice of deliberately withholding information from subject participants -- in order to engage subject participation and/or to collect data not influenced by the participant's knowledge about the research objective.

 Before approving protocols involving deception, the IRB will determine whether the study meets the following conditions: